PGSafarik/FoxGHI/README.md

 The goal of this library is not to create a complete „Gnome 3-Like style“ for Fox, only to implement it some - in my opinion - innovative and interesting techniques from this environment, that I want alone to use in my own projects.
-At this time Simple Window (FXGWindow), Header bar (FXWindowHeader), Window Control Panel (FXWindowController) and FoxGHI Settings wraper (FXGHI_ControllPanel) are implemented.
+At this time Primary, Secondary Window (FXPrimaryWindow, FXSecondaryWindow), Header bar (FXWindowHeader), Window Control Panel (FXWindowController) and FoxGHI Settings wraper (FXGHI_ControllPanel) are implemented.

 As stated above, the goal of this library is not to duplicate Gnome 3, but to implement those object, I am trying to start from the Gnome 3 Standard "GHI - Gnome Human Interface", according to this one